48 designs

 1988 Chance meeting in Pier View pub in Cowes led to commission for design & build of 27ft light displacement CHS yacht, so set up own business.
 2 boats built from same hull mould, one now in France other in Dubai.

-1986 - 88 Taught myself CAD and got a job with an established design office.
+1986 - 88 Taught myself CAD and got a job with established designer Julian Everitt, penning the iconic varnished CHS 32ft Wavetrain being the highlight.

 1976 - 86 Sailing prior to designing: Transatlantic; Fastnets; Bermuda Race; Swan Weeks; Onion Patch; IOR Half; Three Quarter and Two ton Level Rating; IOR Maxi; RORC offshore; AC trials; JOG; Solent Points; Cowes Weeks; Etchell; Dragon; Daring; J24s; Flying Fifteens; Tornado; Int 14; Contenders; 470; Laser; Lark; Firefly; Illusion.